 Contact the Relevant Medical Licensing Board

-Know How Long You Have to File a Claim
+Know How Long You Have To File a Claim

-Get a Medical Assessment to Confirm Your Case Has Merit
+Get a Medical Assessment To Confirm Your Case Has Merit

-To file a certificate of merit you must first contact an expert, usually another physician.
-This expert will review your medical records and certify that the original health care provider deviated from accepted medical practices, which resulted in your injuries.
-The attorney that you hire will now file the certificate of merit, which confirms that you spoke with a medical expert and that your action has merit.
+The expert will certify that the healthcare provider did not use accepted medical practices and caused your injuries.
+Your attorney will file the certificate of merit.
+This confirms that you spoke with a medical expert and that your medical malpractice claim has merit.

 Consider an Out-of-Court Settlement